TIBCOSoftware/tp-helm-charts/docs/workshop/aks/control-plane/README.md

 # TIBCO® Control Plane AKS Workshop

-The goal of this workshop is to provide hands-on experience to prepare Microsoft Azure Kubernetes Service cluster to be used as a TIBCO® Control Plane.
+The goal of this workshop is to provide hands-on experience to prepare a Microsoft Azure Kubernetes Service cluster to be used as a TIBCO® Control Plane.
 In order to deploy TIBCO Control Plane, you need to have a Kubernetes cluster with some necessary tools installed.
 This workshop will guide you to install the necessary tools.

 > [!IMPORTANT]
 > This workshop is NOT meant for production deployment.